rgriff23/rgriff23.github.io/projects/skull.md

 ___

 This is my dissertation research.
-The code is on **<a target="_blank" href="https://github.com/rgriff23/Dissertation">GitHub</a>**, but it is a work in progress.
+The code is on **<a target="_blank" href="https://github.com/rgriff23/Dissertation">GitHub</a>**.
 These are my chapters:

 1. Introduction
-2. Compilation of 3D scans of primate skulls
+2. Collecting 3D digital data on primate skulls
-3. Error study of digital jaw-closing method
+3. Using n-point alignment to approximate maximum intercuspation for digital primate crania and mandibles
-4. Error study of 3D landmarks for describing skull shape
+4. Macroevolutionary correlates of primate skull shape
-5. Ecomorphology and evolution of primate skull shape
+5. Macroevolutionary integration and modularity in the primate skull
-6. Integration and modularity in primate skull evolution
+6. Conclusions

-7. Conclusions
+Update: I have a defense date, May 11 2018!
 ___